citusdata/citus_docs/reference/common_errors.rst

 Could not connect to any active placements
 ------------------------------------------

 When all available worker connection slots are in use, further connections will fail.
-This happens most often when copying data into Citus in parallel:

 ::